giscafer/laoui-bootstrap/src/bootstrap/typeahead/docs/readme.md

   _(Default: `0`)_ -
   Minimal wait time after last character typed before typeahead kicks-in.

-* `uib-typeahead`
+* `ui-typeahead`
   <small class="badge">$</small>
   <i class="glyphicon glyphicon-eye-open"></i> -
   Comprehension Angular expression (see [select directive](http://docs.angularjs.org/api/ng.directive:select)).

 **Notes**

-If a custom template for the popup is used, the wrapper selector used for the match items is the `uib-typeahead-match` class.
+If a custom template for the popup is used, the wrapper selector used for the match items is the `ui-typeahead-match` class.